-Starting April 22, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting October 19, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content

 The course is not focused on particular statistical methods or modeling techniques.
 Rather, we will learn how to accomplish everyday tasks that statistical analysis depends on but which are rarely taught in detail in their own right.
 These include topics such as getting your own data into R, exploring the structure of your data, recoding variables and reshaping tables, and presenting summary tabulations and graphs of this work.